8 questions about the principal residence tax

-However, starting with the 2016 tax year you will be required to report basic information such as date of acquisition, date of sale, proceeds of disposition and a description of the property on your income tax and benefit return—generally, this return is due by late April 2017—in order to qualify for the principal residence exemption.
+However, starting with the 2016 tax year you will be required to report basic information such as date of acquisition, date of sale, proceeds of disposition and a description of the property on your income tax and benefit return in order to qualify for the principal residence exemption.

-This reporting requirement will now apply to every property sold in Canada, even if the entire gain is fully protected by the principal residence exemption.
+This reporting requirement will now apply to every property sold in Canada 2016 and onwards, even if the entire gain is fully protected by the principal residence exemption.